anthonycorletti/astrobase/docs/tutorial/intro.md

 ### So what about multiple cloud providers?

 Glad you asked.
-Follow the [user guide](./tutorial) for setup instructions and examples.
+[Continue reading](../quickstart) for setup instructions and examples for AWS, GCP, and Azure.

 ### More questions before you get started?